 If a student requests a next-step hint, iSnap also adds:

 The above demo shows off iSnap's newest hint interface, but much of the earlier research with iSnap used a simpler hint interface, based on the Contextual Tree Decomposition (CTD) algorithm.
-See a demo of these hint in action by completing the Guessing Game Part 1.
-The assignment asks you to create a guessing game, in which the computer stores a random number and then repeated asks the player to guess it, telling them if they are too high, too low or correct.

 For more information on the data-driven algorithm that powers iSnap, see: